georou/pass-selinux/README.md

 ### Current state:

 * All pass functionality works.
 Git function is untested
 * unconfined_u is being used in an unconventional way.
-It is temporary and only intended as a stop gap for not running a user confined.
-Eg staff_u
+It is only intended as a stop gap for not running a user confined.
+Eg staff_u.
+Remove it from the .te if you wish.

 ## Installation